d0064/PixelWar/README.md

 ## Backups and Historical View

-PixelPlanet includes a backup script that creates full canvas backups daily in the form of PNG tile files and incremential backups all 15min (or whatever you define) that saves PNG tiles with just the differences since the last full daily backup.
+PixelWar includes a backup script that creates full canvas backups daily in the form of PNG tile files and incremential backups all 15min (or whatever you define) that saves PNG tiles with just the differences since the last full daily backup.

 It requires a [second running redis instance](https://www.digitalocean.com/community/questions/multiple-redis-instances-on-ubuntu-16-04).

-The backup script gets built when building pixelplanet and also gets copied to `dist/` directory.
+The backup script gets built when building PixelWar and also gets copied to `dist/` directory.
 You can run it with:

 ```
 node backup.js REDIS_URL_CANVAS REDIS_URL_BACKUP BACKUP_DIRECTORY [INTERVAL] [COMMAND]